dogecoin/dogecoin/README.md

 Please see [the contribution guide](CONTRIBUTING.md) to see how you can participate in the development of Pepecoin Core.
-There are often [topics seeking help](https://github.com/pepecoinppc/pepecoin/labels/help%20wanted) where your contributions will have high impact and get very appreciation. wow.
+There are often [topics seeking help](https://github.com/pepecoinppc/pepecoin/labels/help%20wanted) where your contributions will have high impact and get very appreciation.

-## Communities 🚀🍾
+## Communities 🐸

 You can join the communities on different social media.
 To see what's going on, meet people & discuss, find the latest meme, learn